Does the world really need another blue-collar Americana blues troubadour with that good ol’ boy grit telling the tales of modern times?

 Some of those tales are best told straight down the barrel of the hard truth.
 That’s the sound and the fury of Jesse Ahern.

-Jesse Ahern started off in subways and Open Mic Nights but found his true calling playing the Boston barrooms and beyond as the Singer/Songwriter for The Ramblin Souls.
+Jesse Ahern started off in subways and Open Mic Nights but found his true calling playing the Boston barrooms and beyond as a Singer/Songwriter

 Growing up in the late 1980s/early 90s he, like many in his generation, tuned into to punk rock and hip-hop.